N scale track plans for free

 When getting older, your eyes and hands could start a revolution

-N scale model railroad layouts are not very attractive for bigger audiences.
-Model railroad clubs or exhibitions will take that into consideration
+N scale layouts are not attractive for bigger audiences.
+Model railroad clubs or exhibitions should take that into consideration.